NEAL CONAN, HOST:

 HORWITZ: I give you the gold medal for vacations.

 CONAN: Tomorrow, it's TALK OF THE NATION: SCIENCE FRIDAY.
 Ira Flatow will be here.
 I'm Neal Conan, in Washington.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.